Huegoxaga/notes/math/probability-statistics.md

   - discrete variable: integer value, single event.
   - discrete infinite variable: multiple event.
   - continuous(nondiscrete) variable: events happens overtime.
+- A Monte Carlo simulation is a model used to predict the probability of different outcomes when the intervention of random variables is present
+  - It can be a program that brutal force all the random outcomes, it iterates many times until there is a consistent outcome
+  - The more random our system, the larger the universe, the more iterations are needed to test the system
+  - It is good at solving complex problems due to the intervention of random variables

 ### Features